Global-Health-Engineering/group-safety/03-biological-safety/README.md

 ### <a name="measures_i"></a>6.i Access control and signalization of BSL2 working areas

 Access to the BSL2 laboratory facility is restricted to authorized persons only and is governed by the containment concept of GHE.
 Nonetheless, it must always be ensured that, in the event of an incident, e.g., fire, the emergency services can access the area quickly and safely and that the escape routes are secured.
-The implemented regulations are described in [Appendix 7](appendices/07_access_rules_for_BSL2.md).
+The list of users with access to the level 2 area is provided in [Appendix 7](appendices/07_user_list_with_access_to_BSL2.md).

 The entrance area to level 2 laboratories is signalized, and warning signs (restricted access and warning of the hazards emanating from the organism) are displayed.
 The guidelines for signalization of laboratories and equipment with the "Biohazard" warning symbol are described in [Appendix 8](appendices/08_meaning_and_use_of_biohazard_symbol.md).